johanley/almanac/README.md

 ### Charlottetown 2026
 No known errors.

 ## Background Info

-### Abbreviations
-In the list of daily events, some cryptic abbreviations are used to make best use of the limited space.

-Abbreviations used for occultations:
-- `DD` disappearance at the dark limb of the Moon
-- `DB` disappearance at the bright limb of the Moon
-- `RD` reappearance at the dark limb of the Moon
-- `RB` reappearance at the bright limb of the Moon

-Abbreviations for some astronomical events:
-- `IC` inferior conjunction of a planet with the Sun
-- `SC` superior conjunction of a planet with the Sun
-- `GE` greatest elongation of a planet from the Sun

-### Missing Diagram for Jupiter
-Some days have no diagram for the moons of Jupiter.

-Those are days for which Jupiter is too close to the Sun to be observed.

 ### Calculation of Weather Normals
 The Islander's Almanac uses the following algorithm for calculating weather normals,  described here using an example.